datagrok-ai/public/help/domains/bio/macromolecules.md

 molecules, aligned and non-aligned forms, nucleotide and amino acid sequences.
 We support all widely used notation systems for molecular representations, and process them in a unified way.
 The sequences are automatically detected and classified, while preserving their initial notation.
-There are many notations used to store biological sequences, such as traditional FASTA (one symbol per monomer) or more complex notations with separators. are used.
+There are many notations used to store biological sequences, such as traditional FASTA (one symbol per monomer), as well as more complex notations with separators.
 Another approach is to write long monomer name to FASTA with square brackets.
 Datagrok allows you to convert sequences between different notations as well.